The 2014 Lindau Meetings

 dedicated to Physiology or Medicine

-At the 64th Lindau Meeting presumably 30-40 Nobel Laureates will meet around 600 young researchers to share their knowledge, establish new contacts and discuss relevant topics such as global health, the challenges to medical care in developing countries or future research approaches to medicine.
+At the 64th Lindau Meeting 30-40 Nobel Laureates are expected to meet with around 600 young researchers to share their knowledge, establish new contacts and discuss relevant topics such as global health, the challenges to medical care in developing countries or future research approaches to medicine.

 Please find further information on the 64th Lindau Meeting here.